isabo/hyperapp-custom-element/README.md

 that uses the Hyperapp microframework to define its behaviour.
 Such components are extremely lightweight.

-The resulting CustomElement is a standard Web Component that can be consumed by any HTML/Javascript project -- it does not require Hyperapp coding in order to use it.
+The resulting CustomElement can be consumed by any HTML/Javascript project -- it does not require Hyperapp coding in order to use it.

 ## Hyperapp